dmuthui/MoringaProjects-Week4IP-Expressnodejs/README.md

 #### On the single image’s page, the user has the option to update the Image information such as the name of the picture.
 #### The user can also search the image and the image will no longer be displayed on the landing page

-#### To access for code for learning: Go to Git clone https://github.com/dmuthui/MoringaProjects-Week4IP-Expressnodejs.git Open cloned code on VS code Run on the node server using npm start
+### To access for code for learning:
+#### Go to Git clone https://github.com/dmuthui/MoringaProjects-Week4IP-Expressnodejs.git Open cloned code on VS code Run on the node server using npm start

 #### Known Bugs There are no known bugs on this project.

+### Technologies Used:
-#### Technologies Used Languages used include Atlas MongoDB,ejs": "^3.1.8",express: "^4.18.2",mongoose: "^6.8.4",multer: "^1.4.5-lts.1",nodemon: "^2.0.20"visual studio code,HTML,Javascript,bootsrap,css,jQuery, git bash and then uploading on Github.
+#### Languages used include Atlas MongoDB,ejs": "^3.1.8",express: "^4.18.2",mongoose: "^6.8.4",multer: "^1.4.5-lts.1",nodemon: "^2.0.20"visual studio code,HTML,Javascript,bootsrap,css,jQuery, git bash and then uploading on Github.
 I have used editor Visual Studio Code for creating the app and Git & Git Bash terminal and browser console for coding.

+### Support and contact details:
-#### Support and contact details If you need any assistance on any issues or have questions, ideas or concerns.
+#### If you need any assistance on any issues or have questions, ideas or concerns.
 Kindly contact me through email: vyda2002us@gmail.com to make a contribution to the code or for any assistance on the app/project.

+### Github URL Link:
-#### Github URL Link To be able to view the project click on https://github.com/dmuthui/MoringaProjects-Week4IP-Expressnodejs.git
+#### To be able to view the project click on https://github.com/dmuthui/MoringaProjects-Week4IP-Expressnodejs.git

+### License:
-#### License The License used is ISC
+#### The License used is ISC

-#### Copyright (c) 2022 David Muthui
+#### Copyright (c) 2023 David's Gallery App